tymyrddin/purple/source/docs/foundations/system-effectiveness/core-triad.md

 environments.
 Organisations that still operate on this model are making access and exposure decisions based on an architecture that no longer exists.

 "IAM is centrally managed."
-In practice, IAM in most cloud environments is distributed, partially automated, partially manual, and partially forgotten.
+In practice, IAM in many cloud environments is distributed, partially automated, partially manual, and partially forgotten.
 The model describes a governance intention, not an operational reality.

 "Developers will take the secure path if it is documented."
 This assumes documentation is the binding constraint on